milosm2000/dilithium-crystals-js/README.md

 # dilithium-crystals-js

 dilithium-crystals-js is a JavaScript implementation of the Dilithium post-quantum cryptographic signature scheme.
 This package provides a unified API for both Node.js and browser environments, offering robust quantum-resistant digital signatures.
+It includes TypeScript declarations (.d.ts files) for improved IDE support, type checking, and autocompletion.

 ## Features